Countax mower repairs – C600 – year 2008

 Asking a friendly garage to fit an inner tube was the way to go.
 However I was later, and better, advised to use Tyre Sealant to prevent further punctures: jack up the mower and use a valve remover to let the air out of the tyres/tube.
 A valve remover is supplied in the bottle tube of the OKO tyre sealant.
 Attach the bottle tube to the tyre valve, and squeeze the required amount of OKO into the wheel.
 I used about 450ml on each wheel.
 Clean the valve stem, reinsert and tighten up the valves and reinflate or read the instructions.

-I took the dealer option to get the mower wheels filled with tyre sealant when new.
+BTW when the mower was new, I took the dealer option to get the mower wheels filled with GOOP tyre sealant.
 By some accounts it lasts the lifetime of the tyre.
 In my case, it lasted 8 to 10 years.

 Service parts